lostatc/debctl/README.md

     --component stable
 ```

-This downloads the signing key for the repository, installs it under
+This downloads the signing key for the repository and installs it under
+`/etc/apt/keyrings/`.
+It can fetch the signing key from a URL, a local file
+path, or a keyserver and install it to a keyring or inline it into the
+`.sources` file.

-`/etc/apt/keyrings/`, and creates the repository entry at
+This command creates the repository entry at
 `/etc/apt/sources.list.d/docker.sources`.
 Here's what that file looks like:

 ```
 Enabled: yes